GomesRuiPro/AI-Projects/notes.md

   - make sources and player to have an execute() method instead of get_reviews and get_...
   - implement intersect and concatenate methods from agent
   - clean imports into a single file..
+  - only answers are being converted to class Answer from the json file.
+Should we do Questions too?
+  - Classify keywords for trends LLMs not working correctly. may need to be replaced / finetuned

 Next features: